tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

-Currently, there's a limit of 8 open-coded defers in a function (defined in [`maxOpenDefers`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/cmd/compile/internal/gc/ssa.go#L34)) as this optimization is meant for smaller functions; after this point, inlined defers are disallowed and the older implementation is used.
+Currently, there's a limit of 8 open-coded defers in a function (defined in [`maxOpenDefers`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/cmd/compile/internal/gc/ssa.go#L34)) as this optimization is meant for smaller functions; after this point, inlining is disallowed and the older implementation is used.

 ```go
 if Curfn.Func.numDefers > maxOpenDefers {